Gakomi/steamdeckrecovery/README.md

 After that run the recovery script you need in my case I wanted it restore to factory setting so I ran

      ./factory_reimage.sh

+Once the script finishes running console will shutdown you need to power it on.
+After it boots and you log in in to the syestem switch to desktop mode.
+In desktop mode enter terminal and add a password using command:

+      passwd

+After that Disable read-only mode:

+     sudo btrfs property set -ts / ro false

+Initialize keys:

+     sudo pacman-key --init

+Populate keys:

+     sudo pacman-key --populate archlinux

+Once this is done if you use df -h you will see that the root partition has 5gb If you use lsblk you will see that the partition is 20gb this issue is  do to the fac that the filesystem is 5gb while the partition is 20gb
+In order to fix this you will need to run the following command:

+     btrfs filesystem resize max /

 Modifications done to repair_device.sh